ethdew19/polymarket-gamma-rs/README.md

 - **Sports**: Access sports market meta data
 - **Tags**: Query markets by tags and categories

-**Note**: This wrapper provides read-only access to Polymarket's public data via the Gamma API.
+**Note**: This wrapper provides read-only access to Polymarket's Gamma API.
 It does not support trading, placing orders, or account management.
 For trading functionality, you'll need to use Polymarket's CLOB API separately.
+For access to the polymarket Data api see https://github.com/ethdew19/polymarket-data-rs.

 ## Quick Start